PelePhysics

-Complex chemistry in the code is handled through the PelePhysics library.
+Complex chemistry in the code is handled through the PelePhysicsarrow-up-right library.
 To install PelePhysics, type$ ./install.sh pelephys in the lib directory.
 It may be already installed if the code was installed using safe (check QuickStart)

 set-up